Legs Diamond

-Jack "Legs" Diamond (possibly born John Thomas Diamond, though disputed; July 10, 1897 – December 18, 1931), also known as Gentleman Jack, was an Irish-American gangster in Philadelphia and New York City during the Prohibition era.
+Jack "Legs" Diamond (possibly born John Thomas Diamond, though disputed; July 10, 1897 – December 18, 1931), also known as John Nolan and Gentleman Jack, was an Irish-American gangster in Philadelphia and New York City during the Prohibition era.
 A bootlegger and close associate of gambler Arnold Rothstein, Diamond survived a number of attempts on his life between 1916 and 1931, causing him to be known as the "clay pigeon of the underworld".
-In 1930, Diamond's nemesis Dutch Schultz remarked to his own gang "Ain't there nobody that can shoot this guy so he don't bounce back?"
+In 1930, Diamond's nemesis Dutch Schultz remarked to his own gang, "Ain't there nobody that can shoot this guy so he don't bounce back?"

 Early life

-Diamond was born July 10, 1897, to Sara and John Moran, who emigrated from Ireland in 1891 to Philadelphia.
-In 1899, Jack's younger brother Eddie Moran was born.
+Jack Diamond was born July 10, 1897, to Sara and John Moran, who emigrated from Ireland to Philadelphia, Pennsylvania, US in 1891.
+In 1899, Jack's younger brother Eddie was born.
 Jack and Eddie both struggled through grade school, and Sara suffered from severe arthritis and other health problems.
-Sara passed away on December 24, 1913, following complications brought on by a bacterial infection and a high fever.
-John Moran then moved to Brooklyn.
+She died on December 24, 1913, following complications brought on by a bacterial infection and a high fever.
+John then moved his family to Brooklyn, New York.

-Diamond soon joined a New York street gang called the Hudson Dusters.
-Diamond's first arrest for burglary occurred when he broke into a jewelry store on February 4, 1914.
-Diamond served in the U.S. Army in World War I but deserted in 1918 or 1919 and was convicted and jailed for desertion.
-He served two years of a three- to five-year sentence at Leavenworth Military Prison, and after being released in 1921, Diamond became a thug and later personal bodyguard for Arnold Rothstein.
+Diamond soon joined a Manhattan street gang called the Hudson Dusters.
+His first arrest for burglary occurred when he broke into a jewelry store on February 4, 1914.
+Diamond served in the United States Army in World War I but was convicted and jailed for desertion in 1918 or 1919.
+He served two years of a three- to five-year sentence at Leavenworth Military Prison.
+After being released in 1921, Diamond became a hired thug and later personal bodyguard for gambler Arnold Rothstein.

 Lifestyle

 Diamond was known for leading a rather flamboyant lifestyle.
-He was an energetic individual—his nickname Legs derived either from his being a good dancer or from how fast he could escape his enemies.
-His wife Alice was never supportive of his lifestyle but did not do much to dissuade him from it.
+He was an energetic individual—his nickname "Legs" derived either from his being a good dancer or from how fast he could escape his enemies.
+His wife Alice was never supportive of his life of crime but did not do much to dissuade him from it.
 Diamond was a womanizer; his best-known mistress was showgirl and dancer Marion "Kiki" Roberts.